 - Cryosurgery — While this isn’t surgery involving a scalpel, cryosurgery can be an effective method of removing cancers or pre-cancers without removing additional tissue.
 Cryosurgery uses liquid nitrogen to freeze and kill cancer cells.
 The frozen cells and skin blister and peel off and reconstruction is usually not necessary.
 The process is simpler than Mohs or Frozen Section surgery, but the success rate is not as high.

-- Radiation and Chemotherapy – These treatments are usually not the best single therapy for cancers of the eyelids, but sometimes are part of the treatment for advanced or complex tumors.
+- Radiation and Chemotherapy – Radiation and Chemotherapy are usually not the best single therapy for eyelid cancers, but sometimes are part of the treatment for advanced or complex tumors.
 We may recommend external beam radiotherapy and drugs such as 5-fluorouracil, aminolevulinic acid, imiquimod, and vismodegib to some patients.

 Can my Eyelid Tumor Return After Surgery?